traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ---

-### I couldn't keep up with a machine learning study group at work

-^But the real reason i built this is because I couldn't keep up with a machine learning study group at work.
+### shiny New Job at mega tech company

-^ i had just started a new job at a big tech co and felt really insecure with my skills.
+^ Almost a year ago, i had just started a new job at a big tech co

+^ felt really insecure with my skills

+^ here's everyone with their computer science degrees and then there's me.

 ^ Everyone else learning fast